ssatocc/chuikyo-notify/README.md

 ## Overview

-Checking for update on the Chuikyo website every day at 10am using GitHub Actions.<br>
+Checking for update on the Chuikyo website every day at 10am (JST) using GitHub Actions.<br>
 If there is an update, notify with LINE Notify.

 #### Feature